ASFHyP3/hyp3-docs/docs/about.md

-# HyP3, ASF's on-demand processing services
+# HyP3: ASF's On Demand Processing Platform

+The Alaska Satellite Facility's Hybrid Pluggable Processing Pipeline, or HyP3 (pronounced *"hype"*), is a cloud-native processing platform developed to efficiently process Synthetic Aperture Radar (SAR) imagery.

-Through HyP3, the Alaska Satellite Facility offers a family of cloud-native, scalable product generation services that make its data holdings more accessible.
+Through HyP3, ASF offers a family of cloud-native, scalable product generation services that make its data holdings more accessible.
 HyP3 primarily runs compute-heavy workflows, which take tens of minutes to hours of compute time, to create products that are easier to use, GIS-ready, and customized to a user’s needs.

+## How it Works

+HyP3 was designed to address many common issues for users of SAR data:

+* Most SAR datasets require at least some processing to remove distortions before they are analysis-ready
+* SAR processing is computing-intensive
+* Software for SAR processing is complicated to use and/or prohibitively expensive
+* Producing analysis-ready SAR data has a steep learning curve that acts as a barrier to entry

+HyP3 solves these problems by providing an interface where users can request SAR processing on demand.
+These processing requests are picked up by automated systems, which handle the complexity of SAR processing on behalf of the user.

+HyP3 doesn't require users to have a lot of knowledge of SAR processing before getting started; they only need to submit the input data and set a few optional parameters if desired.
+With HyP3, analysis-ready products are just a few clicks away.

 ## The HyP3 Service Family

-Explore HyP3 free-of-charge through HyP3 Basic, our NASA-supported On Demand processing service, or purchase credits though HyP3+, our unlimited service that can take your application global.
+Explore HyP3 at no cost using HyP3 Basic, our NASA-supported On Demand processing service, or purchase credits for use with HyP3+, our user-supported service that lets you take your application global.
 Need help scaling your own, in-house workflows?
 [Contact us](contact.md)!

 <table class="tg">